eProsima/DDS-Record-Replay/docs/rst/recording/usage/configuration.rst

 Compression
 ^^^^^^^^^^^

-Compression settings for writting to an MCAP file can be specified under the ``compression`` configuration tag.
+Compression settings for writing to an MCAP file can be specified under the ``compression`` configuration tag.
 The supported compression options are:

 .. list-table::